little-arhat/kuvalda/README.rst

 Features
 --------

-- Knows str, int, list, boolean and None types
-- Supports sections and subsections
+- Allows validating and sanitizing dicts using any callables
+- Provides several useful helpers
-- Easy to use -- one function!
+- Easy to use -- no class-bases boilerplate!

 API
 ---

-``parse`` function takes any iterable (file object, for example), which produces strings and returns filled ``dict`` or raises ``ParseError``

-FAQ
----

-Q1: Does 'dosca' have validation capabilities?

-A1: No, it's not.
-If you want validate your config, use library designed for this task.
-`Contract <https://github.com/barbuza/contract>`_, `Procrustes <https://github.com/Deepwalker/procrustes>`_ or, perhaps, Damn Simple Validation Library?

-Q2: Does it support interpolation or some complex types?

-A2: No, it's not.
-When I say 'simple', I mean really simple.
-Dosca only support basic things, essential for parsing config files.
-If you want advanced features, use `ConfigObj <http://www.voidspace.org.uk/python/configobj.html>`_ or `ConfigParser <http://docs.python.org/library/configparser.html>`_.
-Or xml and dtd?
+``validate`` function takes any mapping as data and another mapping as scheme and check data against scheme.
+It returns list of errors.

+``sanitize`` function takes any mapping as data and another mapping as scheme and converts data according to schema definition.

+For more info -- see tests.

 Install
 -------

 ~/yourvirtualenv/python setup.py install

-pip install dosca
+pip install kuvalda

 License
 -------